KaiXiangC/DataStructure/README.md

 # DataStructure
-use c program to write DataStructure
+use c language to implement DataStructure